iLib-js/iLib/docs/QtTest.md

 ### Trouble Shooting ###

-If you faced some error as below,
+1. If you faced an error as below,
 ~~~~~
 - cannot find -lGL `
 - /usr/bin/ld: cannot find -lpgm